mongodb/mongodb-enterprise-kubernetes/README.md

 ### Correct order of Operator/Namespace removal

 It's important to keep correct order or removal operations.
 The simple rule is: **never remove Operator before mongodb resources**!
-The reason is that, starting from version `0.6`, the Operator adds a finalizer header to each mongodb resource, preventing them from removal until a controller removes this header.
-As the MongoDB Operator is the only controller that can do this, removing it before removing the mongodb resources is an error.
+The reason is that the Operator cleans state in Ops Manager on deletion of the MongoDB resource in Kubernetes.

-These are the correct steps to clean up any MongoDB Operator resources:
+These are the correct steps to remove any MongoDB Operator resources:

 ```bash
 # these three operations must be called first!